SAFETY TRAINING FOR PEOPLE WITH DISABILITIES.

 At our new Safety Training course for people with physical disabilities you will experience driving pleasure to the full.
 To this end, we have adapted a selection of current BMW and MINI models to allow easy operation by hand while keeping both hands on the steering wheel.
 Acceleration is via an extra ring on the steering wheel and just next to the wheel is the brake lever.
 The new BMW M3 Competition, BMW 230i, MINI John Cooper Works and a range of other models will be at your service.

 Your full-day training programme begins with a theory section on driving dynamics.
 Under the watchful eye of our specially trained instructors, you will learn all about the adapted cars and be shown the correct seating position and the best way to hold the steering wheel to enjoy safe and sporting driving.
 As part of practical driving exercises you will work on braking situations, skilful evasive manoeuvres and lane changes.
 You will learn to assess danger correctly and to respond calmly in suddenly occurring situations.
 Plus, there are thrills to be had in controlled understeer and oversteer tests, and you will negotiate slalom exercises quickly and safely along the ideal line.
 This course will be a lot of fun, as well as increasingly your safety and assurance at the wheel.

 - Practical driving exercises

 1 day / min.
 6 participants per group (2 people per car)

 Possession of a valid driver’s licence with permission to use hand controls.

 Driving a car is part of being self-sufficient and therefore also represents a kind of freedom.
 I am proud that this project has come to fruition thanks to the support of my company and that we are now able to give the joy of driving that I experience back to other people with comparable disabilities.

-BMW employee and instructor at the BMW and MINI Driving Experience
+BMW employee and instructor at the BMW M Driving Experience

 Training vehicles: current BMW, BMW M and MINI models.